visiosto/sh/README.md

 # sh

-Visiosto’s common and public script utilities.
+This repository contains Visiosto&rsquo;s common and public script utilities.
+These are required to run utilities in other Visiosto&rsquo;s repositories.